 - Explain to students that it is the job of a writer in an opinion piece to sway the reader to think the same way as the writer.
 Tell your students that it is important to give reasons why they feel their opinions are correct.

 - Demonstrate a few supporting reason sentences for students.
-For example: Students are still young and need to play.
-It is important to be physically active, so students can be in shape.
-Longer recess helps students to burn off extra energy, so they can focus better in class.
+For example: Students need to play because they are still young.
+It is important to be physically active, and students need to be in shape.
+Also, longer recess helps students to burn off extra energy, so they can focus better in class.

 - Finally, explain to students that it is important to conclude their writing.
 One way to do this is to remind readers of their opinions.